Later (novel): Story

-After about one year, when Jamie is in middle school, Liz, who is at risk of losing her job with the NYPD, picks up Jamie after school one day.
-Out of desperation, she has him use his ghost related skills so she can thwart the plot of the serial bomber Kenneth Therriault aka "Thumper".
-Therriault committed suicide after planting one final bomb somewhere in the city.
-So, Liz has Jamie talk to the ghost of Therriault, who reveals the bomb's location.
-After the incident, Jamie is haunted by Therriault, who does not vanish after a few days, unlike all the other dead spirits Jamie has talked with.
-Therriault follows Jamie and makes false prophecies about how his mother will die from cancer and how Jamie will develop Alzheimer's like his Uncle Harry.
-Jamie talks with his former neighbor, Professor Martin Burkett, who tells Jamie about an ancient Tibetan/Nepalese ritual, the "Ritual of Chüd", he could use to combat the demon possessing Therriault.
-Later, when Jamie sees Therriault again, he lunges at the ghost of the dead man and refuses to let go.
-Therriault, terrified, promises to leave Jamie alone.
-Jamie also makes the mysterious force that is possessing Therriault's ghost (what Jamie calls the "Dead Light") promise to come to him if he whistles for it.
-Soon after, Professor Burkett dies.
-Before departing, the ghost of Burkett speaks to Jamie and warns him not to ever summon the Dead Light.
+One year later, Liz picks up Jamie after school one day.
+Desperate to not lose her job with the NYPD, she has him use his abilities to thwart the plot of serial bomber Kenneth Therriault, who has committed suicide after planting one final bomb somewhere in the city.
+Therriault's ghost reveals the bomb's location.
+However, unlike previous spirits, Therriault continues to haunt and harass Jaime for several weeks.
+Jamie talks with Burkett, who tells him about an ancient ritual, the Ritual of Chüd, that he could use to combat the demon possessing Therriault.
+When Jamie sees Therriault again, he lunges at the ghost and refuses to let go.
+Therriault, terrified, promises to leave him alone.
+Jamie also makes the mysterious force possessing Therriault's ghost (which Jamie calls the "Dead Light") promise to come to him if he whistles for it.
+Soon after, Burkett dies; before departing, his ghost warns Jaime never to summon the Dead Light.

-After some months, Jamie is kidnapped by Liz, who, now a drug addict, admits she used her position as a cop to participate in drug trafficking.
-Liz forcibly takes Jamie to the mansion of her boss, a drug kingpin, who is hiding what Liz believes to be a giant supply of Oxycontin pills.
-Liz wants to find the pills to sell them and then use the money to move to the West Coast and change her identity.
-After murdering the drug kingpin, Donald Marsden, Liz forces Jamie to ask Marsden's ghost where he hid the drugs.
+Some months later, Jamie is kidnapped by Liz, who admits she used her position as a cop to participate in drug trafficking.
+She forcibly takes Jamie to the mansion of Donald Marsden, a drug kingpin, who is hiding what Liz believes to be a giant supply of Oxycontin pills.
+Liz wants to sell the pills and use the money to start a new life.
+After murdering Marsden, Liz forces Jamie to ask Marsden's ghost where he hid the pills.
 Marsden leads them to a panic room in his library.
-Liz is enraged when she finds the pill supply is much smaller than she expected.
-Fearing for his life, Jamie whistles and summons Therriault/the Dead Light, which kills Liz.
-The Dead Light, now stronger, tries to break free of Jamie's control over it and make Jamie its slave.
-Jamie, refusing to give in, retains control of the Dead Light before forcing it to leave again.
-After the Dead Light vanishes, Jamie calls the police and is returned home safely.
+Liz is enraged when she finds the pill supply is much smaller than expected.
+Fearing for his life, Jamie summons the Dead Light, which kills Liz.
+The Dead Light, now stronger, tries to break free of Jamie's control.
+Refusing to give in, Jaime retains control of the Dead Light before forcing it to leave again.
+After it vanishes, Jamie calls the police and is returned home safely.